 Captain Blood would rank on any list of Hollywood’s greatest swashbuckling pirate movies, and has connections to another Sabatini novel whose adaptations would appear the same roll of honor twice: The Sea Hawk.
 The 1924 silent version included battle scenes filmed with massive sea-going models that were so astonishing that footage from them was recycled (with added sound of course) in subsequent films, including Captain Blood.
 The other connection is more obvious, namely that without Captain Blood making Flynn world-famous in 1935, there would never have been the equally good 1940 Flynn version of The Sea Hawk.

 p.p.s.
 Dame Olivia de Haviland, incredibly, was with us until July of 2020.
 Late in her long life, she said that she and Flynn were in love but never consummated their relationship.
-It’s easy to imagine that the genuine, aching desire they experienced in real life was part of what made them so irresistible on screen.
+It’s easy to imagine that the genuine, aching desire they experienced in real life was part of what made them such an irresistible pairing on screen.